peterdurham/code-boost/content/blog/react-hooks-basics/index.md

 ---
-title: How to use React Hooks
+title: How to Use React Hooks Basics With Examples
 date: "2015-05-06T23:46:37.121Z"
 category: "React"
-description: "setup"
+description: "Overview on React Hooks with examples.
+How to use each Hook including useState, useEffect, and useContext."
 featuredImage: "./lost-places.jpg"
 tags: ["React", "Hooks"]
 ---